143rd Rifle Division: Into Ukraine

 When the division returned to the front on August 24 it was assigned to the 77th Rifle Corps of Central Front's 60th Army.
 On August 26 Central Front resumed the offensive against Army Group Center, striking at the 9th Army's right flank east of Karachev and near 2nd Army's center at Sevsk and east of Klintsy.
 The thrust at Sevsk scored a deep penetration and the German Army Group committed what reserves it had to a counterattack against it on August 29.
-This left an opening for 60th Army to make a sudden advance to Yesman, 40km behind 2nd Army's south flank.
+This left an opening for 60th Army to make a sudden advance to Yesman, 40 km behind 2nd Army's south flank.
 Rokossovskii now regrouped 13th Army and 2nd Tank Army from his right to his left flank to exploit this success.

 Over the following days 2nd Army retreated to the Desna River as Rokossovskii shifted his attention to the left (north) flank of 4th Panzer Army.
 During this advance the 143rd earned its first battle honor:

 KONOTOP – ...143rd Rifle Division (Col. Lukin, Dmitrii Ivanovich)...
-The troops that participated in the liberation of Konotop, by order of the Supreme Commander-in-Chief of 9 September 1943 and a commendation in Moscow, are given a salute of 12 artillery salvoes by 120 guns.
+The troops that participated in the liberation of Konotop and Bakhmach, by order of the Supreme Commander-in-Chief of 9 September 1943 and a commendation in Moscow, are given a salute of 12 artillery salvoes by 120 guns.

 On the same day elements of Central Front crossed the Desna south of Novhorod-Siverskyi, where the division had fought two years earlier, and at Otsekin and between September 16 and 18 the 7th Guards Mechanized Corps aimed a two-pronged thrust northward across the Desna on either side of Chernihiv which collapsed the south flank of 2nd Army.
 The Front now continued its advance toward the Dniepr in the direction of Kyiv.
 Colonel Lukin left the division on September 22, and was replaced by Col. Mitrofan Moiseevich Zaikin.
 This intelligence officer had previously served as chief of staff of several formations, including most recently the 24th Rifle Corps, after having been hospitalized with wounds for about eight months.
 He would be promoted to the rank of major general on September 13, 1944, and led the division until it was disbanded.